doctorsoft2007/OrchardCMSCORE/Dynamic-compilation.md

 - **Structured probing folders**: In each probing folder we store assemblies in a structured way, as [**dotnet publish**](#dotnet-commands) outputs its binaries in the runtime directory, [default runtime assemblies](#library-assemblies) are stored at the top level, [compile only assemblies](#library-assemblies) in the `refs` subfolder, [resources assemblies](#library-assemblies) in their related `{locale}` subfolders, and specific [runtime assemblies](#library-assemblies) under the `runtimes` subfolder.

-    The nuget package storage uses the same kind of patterns but not exactly, e.g [compile only assemblies](#library-assemblies) differ based on the targeted framework but not on the runtime environment.
+    The nuget packages storage uses the same kind of patterns but not exactly, e.g [compile only assemblies](#library-assemblies) differ based on the targeted framework but not on the runtime environment.
 So, here they are all flattened in the `refs` subfolder.

 - **Module binary folder**: When compiling a module project at runtime, its main assembly is naturally outputed in its binary folder.
 While loading it, we also store here all [**non ambient assemblies**](#library-assemblies) of all its dependencies.